The Top 3 funding options for your early-stage startup and how to access them

 Grants — Federal and Local

 Funding of up to $2 million with few strings attached (no equity) to bring your idea to life.
 Sounds too good to be true?
 The Small Business Innovation Research (SBIR) Program is offered by twelve participating federal agencies including National Science Foundation (NSF), NASA and the Environmental Protection Agency.
 The program offers early-stage founders funding to help bring innovative, potentially impact making technologies to market.
+This funding is particularly useful for deep technology companies who have significant R&D spends and very long time to market.

 The government agencies support various initiatives that align with their mandate and the awards work in different ways.
 For example, for the NSF, the funding is in 3 stages — up to $256,000 for research and development (R&D) , a Phase II award of up to $1 million over 24 months and supplements of up to $500,000.